How to define words (terms)

 Definition: A definition ...

-• names the most important characteristics that distinguish the word (term) from other objects.
+• names the most important characteristics that distinguish the word (term) from the other objects of its class.

 If one criterion is not met, it is not a definition.

-Example: In everyday life, almost all people understand the word "stress" as something negative: "Don't stress me out!"
-But there are many scientists who say that stress can also be positive.
+Example: In everyday life, almost all people understand the word "stress" as something negative: "Don't stress me!"
+But there are scientists who say that stress can also be positive.
 In my opinion, this destroys the meaning of the word "stress".
-People no longer know whether negative or positive stress is meant by this word.
+People no longer know whether negative or positive stress is meant by this word and people don't know where the line is between negative and positive stress..
 If I want to say, "People need positive stress," then I would phrase it as, "People need challenges."
 A definition of stress that means "positive stress" does not seem to make sense to me.

-How to define a word / a term - www.learn-study-work.org
+How to define a word / a term - known unknown word - essence - class of object - distinguishing characteristics -www.learn-study-work.org